 Shoulder season travel in Iceland

-The months either side of summer and winter might just be the best time of year for a family vacation.
+The months on either side of summer and winter might just be the best time of year for a family vacation.
 We are looking at late April and May and September to mid-October.
 These months are known as the shoulder season.
-At these times of year you can get the best of both worlds.
+At these times of the year, you can get the best of both worlds.
 There will be plenty of daylight hours for sightseeing, road trips and camping.
 There will also be a good few hours of darkness for easier sleeping and for potentially spotting the Northern Lights.

-Budget friendly tips for a family vacation
+Budget-friendly tips for a family vacation

 One of the best Iceland budget tips we have is to rent a campervan or motorhome for your family vacation.
 Accommodation and eating out are likely to be your biggest expenses.
-So by hiring a motorhome you have both covered and within your control.
-You will have a kitchen to cook in, a table to eat at and beds to rest and sleep in.
+So by hiring a motorhome, you have both covered and within your control.
+You will have a kitchen to cook in, a table to eat at, and beds to rest and sleep in.

 Eating and drinking is the other main area of expense.
-With a motorhome you will be able to cook up some inexpensive meals and put together snacks.
+With a motorhome, you will be able to cook up some inexpensive meals and put together snacks.
 You’ll save a fortune on cafes and restaurants.
 You can then save your budget for a few special meals out.
 It is best to stock up on provisions in the larger supermarkets in the bigger towns.
-These will have more choice and lower prices.
-You might also choose to bring some favourite snacks with you from home.
+These will have more choices and lower prices.
+You might also choose to bring some favorite snacks with you from home.
 Granola bars, chocolate and dried fruits and nuts are all great for keeping energy levels up and tempers at bay.
 And finally, do drink the tap water!
 Iceland has some of the purest drinking water in the world.
 Direct from the glaciers!
 So make sure to fill up your reusable water bottles at every opportunity.